Landslide win in Sri Lanka for Marxist Dissanayake’s NPP

 Sri Lankan President Anura Kumara Dissanayake waves to the crowd at a poll rally.
 File photo: X/@anuradisanayake

-Sri Lanka’s ruling NPP led by Marxist President Anura Dissanayake on Friday (November 15) won a majority in parliament and could even sweep two-thirds of all seats in general elections that crushed traditional political parties that had dominated politics in the island nation for seven decades.
+Ushering a new era in Sri Lankan politics, Marxist President Anura Dissanayake’s NPP on Friday (November 15)won a historic two-third majority in parliament in general elections, crushing traditional parties that had dominated politics in the island nation for decades.

 Also read: NPP creates history, finishes on top in Tamil heartland Jaffna